ebarylko/ai-ed.github.io/README.md

 ### Testing

 #### Unit tests
-* Run `npm run test` so the tests are continuously run.
+* Run `npm run test:watch` so the [jest](https://jestjs.io/) tests are continuously run.
 When you make any changes to the files which affect the tests and save, it will immediately show up on the test watch.
+* If you only want the tests to be executed once, run `npm run test`

 #### Acceptance testing
 * Run `npm run acceptance` so the cypress tests are run.